Iluvitari/AZ104-Notes/Practice exam notes.md

 Azure site recovery:
-Storage accounts must be in same region as ASR vault Backups can only be done for resources in the same region and storage blobs cannot be backed up to service vaults
+Storage accounts must be in same region as ASR vault Backups can only be done for resources in the same region and storage blobs cannot be backed up to service vaults Backup pre-check may warn if the vm agent is not up to date.

 Storage:
 Premium file shares can only be hosted in storage accounts called "filestorage account"